Bill.com gives you the option to pay your vendors with paper checks. Here are some important details about paper check payments.

-The Envelope and Check issued to the Vendor
+Check styles and envelope issued to the vendor

-Tip: Add a blank page for Page one of the document associated if not needing an image printed on the stub.
+Tip: add a blank page for page one of the document associated if you don't want an image printed on the stub.

 Invitation to connect and get paid electronically

-If your Bill.com Network Profile is set to Public, an invitation to get paid via ePayment will be printed on the check stub for all checks sent from Bill.com.
-This message will include your unique profile URL, so vendors can easily connect and get paid electronically.
+If your Bill.com network profile is set to Public, we’ll print an invitation for you to get paid via ePayment on the check stub for all checks.
+This message will include your unique profile URL, so vendors can easily connect to receive payments electronically.

-If combining payments: The vendor receives one check.
-The check stub lists the individual bill payments (see below - up to 35 allowed).
-The vendor receives one email confirmation.
-There is a fee for one check. - If multiple vendor credits are applied, up to three will be listed on the check stub.
-If more than three vendor credits are applied there will be a note that additional credits are applied after listing three.
-If sending separate payments: The vendor receives separate checks.
-Each check stub shows the first page of the related bill (see above).
-The vendor receives one email confirmation for each bill payment.
-There is a separate fee for each check.
+The way combined payments work, is the vendor receives one check with a stub that lists the individual bill payment (up to 35 allowed) as shown below.
+The vendor also receives one email confirmation.
+There's a fee for one check — see our current pricing page for details. - If you've applied multiple vendor credits, up to three will be listed on the check stub.
+If you've applied three or more vendor credits, there will be a note that additional credits are applied after the listed three.

 Choose the preference to combine or separate checks for all vendors (Payables Preferences), an individual vendor (vendor page), or an individual payment (when you pay bills).